Plant Care Guide

 - High Light: plants that love direct sunlight will need to be right by the window or on the window sill.
 There should be nothing blocking the path between the plant and the sun.

-Too much sunlight will "burn" the plant while too little will mean slow growth with pale coloured leaves.
-If you notice the plant growing in one direction towards the light, a quick fix is to rotate the pot or find a new spot.
+Too much sunlight will "burn" the plant while too little will mean slow growth with pale coloured leaves and in some cases, the plant grows unnaturally tall and lengthy as it stretches towards light.
+If you notice the plant growing in one direction towards the light, a quick fix is to occasionally rotate the pot or find a new spot.